BOARD OF TRUSTEES

 Upon its inception in 1858, the founders of Baker University deemed that the university be governed by an overseeing body of no more than 32 members.
 Today, the Baker University Board of Trustees remains the highest governing body of the university, meeting three times annually to approve university programs, budgets, faculty promotions and deferment of degrees to graduates.
 The Board of Trustees is made up of civic, professional and spiritual leaders elected by the annual conference of the United Methodist Church.

-The Board of Trustees includes approximately 30 members, with a maximum of 32, nominated by the University president and elected by the board members to four-year staggered terms that are renewable for a second term.
+The Board of Trustees are nominated by the university president and elected by the board members to four-year staggered terms that are renewable for a second term.

 According to the by-laws of the board, at least four members must be clergy.
 In this way the board membership acknowledges the importance of faith in our core values and remains true to our United Methodist heritage.
 The trustees are divided across 14 committees, each representing a critical aspect of the fulfillment of the University mission.
 All board committees include a Baker administrator who helps organize agendas for meetings and facilitates discussions as needed.

 Mr. Brian King

 The Rev. Dr. Kenneth Lutgen, Jr.

 Ms. Melissa Ness